-Judgements made by management that have a significant effect on the financial statements and estimates with a significant risk of material adjustment in the next year are discussed in Note 32.
+Judgements made by management that have a significant effect on the financial statements and estimates with a significant risk of material adjustment in the next year are discussed in Note 31.

-The directors have considered the Group's current financial position and cashflow projections, taking into account all known events and developments including the Covid-19 pandemic.
-While acknowledging that there will be a temporary decrease in revenues due to Covid-19, the company has taken measures to reduce expenditure, to obtain government pandemic supports in Ireland and USA and to exploit sales opportunities of products related to coronavirus.
-(For more information on the impact of Covid-19 - refer to Subsequent Events in Note 31).
-The directors believe that the Group will be able to continue in operational existence for at least the next 12 months from the date of approval of these consolidated financial statements and that it is appropriate to continue to prepare the consolidated financial statements on a going concern basis.
+The directors have considered the Group's current financial position and cash flow projections, taking into account all known events and developments including the Covid-19 pandemic.
+The directors believe that the Group will be able to continue its operations for at least the next 12 months from the date of this report and that it is appropriate to continue to prepare the consolidated financial statements on a going concern basis.